Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 Here’s a quick look at some of the major types.

-This style originated from southeast Asia where it’s mostly used for agricultural purposes.
+The bolo machete style originated from southeast Asia where it’s mostly used for agricultural purposes.
 The blade has a rounded shape with more material towards the tip.
-This makes it very effective for chopping.
+This makes the bolo machete very effective for chopping.

 This is a leaf-shaped machete that originated from the Philippines.
 The blades are thick enough to cut through dense vegetation, as well as for hunting.
 They are also used for combat purposes.

 These types of machetes consist of a long and thin blade.
 It’s used in the countries of Latin America.
-The thin and evenly weighted blade makes it good for agricultural work.
+The thin and evenly weighted blade makes it good as a cutting tool for agricultural work.
 However, it’s not designed for heavy cutting.

 The Kukri is a versatile tool that can be used for self-defense as well as for finer work.
 The distinct feature is a curve in the middle of the blade.
 The sharp tip is effective for piercing skin and the wide middle is effective for chopping.
 A small sharp section near the handle is used for intricate jobs.